sjentsch/lsjDocs/Ch07/Ch07_Probability_6.rst

 (for reasons to be discussed shortly), and the binomial distribution is a very useful one for lots of purposes.
 But the world of statistics is filled with probability distributions, some of which we’ll run into in passing.
-In particular, the three that will appear in this book are the *t* distribution, the χ²-distribution and the *F*-distribution.
+In particular, the three that will appear in this book are the *t*-distribution, the χ²-distribution and the *F*-distribution.
 I won’t give formulas for any of these, or talk about them in too much detail, but I will show you some pictures.